 And what I mean from balanced is that you don’t want the Chardonnay to taste like you are sipping on melted butter.
 Instead, you want Chardonnay’s contrasting flavours of tropical fruit, apple and peach to swing in as well to offer a refreshing alternative to the savoury gravy and earthy root vegetables baked into your Chicken Pot Pie.

 A White Burgundy from France is often the best Chardonnay money can buy that is balanced.
 I’d highly suggest white Burgundy with homemade Chicken Pot Pie, where you have mastered the perfect breaded crust.
-With Chicken Pot Pie from frozen, at a restaurant or takeout, I’d go with a less expensive Chardonnay from California, Oregon, Argentina, Chile, Canada and Australia that doesn’t go overboard with the oak.
+With Chicken Pot Pie from frozen a supermarket, I’d go with a less expensive Chardonnay from California, Oregon, Argentina, Chile, Canada and Australia that doesn’t go overboard with the oak.
 A few of my favourite Chardonnays from these regions include Tawse, Catena, Penfolds, Norman Hardie, Kistler, Mer Soleil, Patz & Hall and Argyle.

 Viognier & Chicken Pot Pie Pairing

 Viognier is a dry tropical fruit bomb with the creamy texture of Chardonnay that makes it a fantastic white wine to pair with Chicken Pot Pie.
 The creamy structure of Viognier complements the rich bready crust of your Chicken Pot Pie.
 Meanwhile, the delicious flavours of apricot, peach, tangerine and tropical fruit cut through the rich gravy, offering up refreshment, and ensuring that the tender chicken flavours are never drowned out.
 These vibrant flavours also bring out the best in any corn, peas, carrots, potatoes or other vegetables in your Chicken Pot Pie.